flarehotspot/sdk-utils/sdk/mkdocs/docs/api/vue-response.md

 ### Component

 This method is used to send a [Vue Component](../guides/vue-components.md) as a response.
 The [HttpHelpers.VueComponentPath](./http-helpers.md#vuecomponentpath) uses this method under the hood.
-The difference is that you can set additional data to your component using this method.
+The difference is that you can set additional data to your component from the [handler function](../guides/routes-and-links.md#handlerfunc) using this method.

 ```go
 res := api.Http().VueResponse()